Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Error bounds of the ATR and ATA

 \definecolor{blueish}{HTML}{2f97b1}

 \definecolor{lightblue}{HTML}{b8ceea}

 \definecolor{orangeish}{HTML}{ffa366}

-\subsection{Superoperator Notation}
+\subsection{Superoperator notation}

-Before we begin the proofs, we first introduce convenient notation that will be used extensively in this and the following appendices: Our proofs have frequent appearances of {\it superoperators}, defined as linear operator acting on operators\footnote{ Technically we mean Hilbert-Schmidt operators on $\mathscr{H}$.} on some Hilbert space $\mathscr{H}$.
-To highlight the Hilbert space nature of the operators\textsuperscript{\ref{footnote: Hilbert-Schmidt}} on $\mathscr{H}$, we will, in the following, use double brackets, $|\cdot\rrangle$, to indicate operators acting on $\mathscr{H}$, and use $\llangle \cdot|\cdot\rrangle $ to indicate the Hilbert-Schmidt inner product between two such operators\footnote{When $\rho$ is traceclass, we will often abuse notation and write $\bbrakett{I\vert \rho}$ to mean $\Tr\left(\rho\right)$ even when $I$ is not Hilbert-Schmidt.},
+We first introduce a convenient notation for {superoperators} that will be used extensively in this and in the following appendices.
+Superoperators are defined as linear operators acting on the {set of linear} operators on {a given} Hilbert space $\mathscr{H}$~\footnote{ Technically, we mean Hilbert-Schmidt operators on $\mathscr{H}$.}. {Importantly, this set of operators itself forms a Hilbert space, termed {\it operator space}; superoperators can be represented as matrices acting on this operator space.} To highlight the{ir} Hilbert space nature, we will, in the following, use double brackets, $|\cdot\rrangle$, to indicate operators acting on $\mathscr{H}$, and use $\llangle \cdot|\cdot\rrangle $ to indicate the Hilbert-Schmidt inner product between two such operators~\footnote{When $\rho$ is traceclass, we will often abuse notation and write $\bbrakett{I\vert \rho}$ to mean $\Tr\left(\rho\right)$ even when $I$ is not Hilbert-Schmidt.}:

-Additionally, we will, in general, use calligraphic symbols to indicate superoperators.
-As an exception to this rule of thumb, we note that a (bounded) operator on $\mathscr{H}$, $O$, induces two natural superoperators, namely left- and right-multiplication by $O$.
+A (bounded) operator on $\mathscr{H}$, $O$, induces two natural superoperators, namely left- and right-multiplication by $O$.
 We denote these induced superoperators by Note that $[A^L,B^R]=0$ for any operators $A,B$.
-As an important example, the von-Neumann equation, $\frac{\partial}{\partial t}\rho(t) =-i[H,\rho(t)]$, may be written in the superoperator notation as where we have adopted the Einstein summation convention
+As an important example, the von-Neumann equation, $\frac{\partial}{\partial t}\rho(t) =-i[H,\rho(t)]$, may be written in the superoperator notation as {where $\nu_L=-\nu_R=1$,} and we use the Einstein summation convention

-with $\nu_L=1$ and $\nu_R=-1$.
-In the following, we use this convention for $\{L,R\}$--indices.
-We now proceed to the proofs.
+We use {the above summation convention} for the indices $\{L,R\}$ {when they appear in the following}.
+We will {moreover} in general use calligraphic symbols to indicate superoperators, when they are \emph{not} given by left- or right-multiplication by bounded operators on $\mathscr{H}$.
+In particular, we reserve $\mathcal{U}$ for time evolution superoperators.
+Given a Hamiltonian, $H(t)$, we define